Tour Code : EN-008

 Wednesday - Chora (Kariye) Museum, Yedikule, Rumeli Fortress

-Thursday - Usually all museums are open
+Thursday - Usually, all museums are open

-Friday - St. Sophia and Blue Mosques 11:30 - 14:00 not visit worship time.
+Friday - St. Sophia and Blue Mosques 11:30 - 14:00, no visit during worship time.

 Saturday - Zulfaris Synagogue (Jewish Museum of Istanbul).